elastic/elastic-serverless-forwarder/docs/README-AWS.md

 The Elastic Serverless Forwarder is an AWS Lambda function that ships logs from your AWS environment to Elastic.
 The function can forward data to self-managed or cloud Elastic environments.
 It supports the following inputs:

 - S3 SQS (Simple Queue Service) event notifications
-- Kinesis data stream
+- Kinesis Data Streams
-- CloudWatch Logs subscription filter
+- CloudWatch Logs subscription filters
 - Direct SQS message payload

 ![Lambda flow](https://github.com/elastic/elastic-serverless-forwarder/raw/lambda-v0.25.0/docs/lambda-flow.png)